Trendline Trading Strategy: 3 Simple Steps To Improve Profitability

 Tesla Example: Downtrend Continuation

-Going back to Tesla stock on the daily chart, you can see that this stock has pretty much been down-trending since 2022, and the price was expected to move under the blue line and continue the downtrend.
+Going back to Tesla stock on the daily chart, you can see that this stock has pretty much been down-trending since 2022.
+The price was expected to move under the blue line and continue the downtrend.

 Tesla Example: Downtrend Breakout